Infinidoge/nix-minecraft/README.md

 #### `servers.<name>.enable`

 Whether to enable this server.
-If set to <literal>false</literal>, does NOT delete any data in the data directory, just does not generate the service file.
+If set to false, does NOT delete any data in the data directory, just does not generate the service file.

 #### `servers.<name>.autoStart`